Do It Yourself Painting Basics: Prepping Your Exterior For Winter

-It seems like every year the cost of heat and power for your house get higher and harder to manage.
+It seems like every year the cost of heat and power for your house gets higher and harder to manage.
 With energy costs on the rise, it is definitely beneficial to spend the time and the investment to winterize your home.
-Simple modifications can make a drastic changes in your energy consumption.
-Sealing windows that leak air and water, adding insulation, cleaning furnaces and protecting water pipes, can save you a lot of hassle in the exterior for winter months.
-When it will be already too late to prevent the problems.
+Simple modifications can make drastic changes in your energy consumption.
+Sealing windows that leak air and water, adding insulation, cleaning furnaces and protecting water pipes, can save you a lot of hassle on the exterior during the winter months when it will be too late to prevent the problems.

 BOTTOM LINE…START WINTERIZING BEFORE ITS COLD:

 The exterior of your house and business may pay the price if you do not do extra preparation.
 Just like your house exterior painting walls for the first time with the best exterior paint for cold weather.
-Make sure to put more safety measures you take to safeguard your house exterior throughout the winter season so you might enjoy the springtime.
+Make sure to take more safety measures to safeguard your house exterior throughout the winter season so you might enjoy the springtime.

 Ensure all flashing areas around garage roofs and bay windows have been caulked and sealed.
 A garage that isn’t effectively insulated enables heat to freely stream in and out of your house throughout the months, skyrocketing your bills.
 Of course, the energy waste will skyrocket during the winter season.
 Thus, remember to include your garage on your winter-season insulation checklist.
 If not considered, anticipate increasing energy bills and cold air sneaking whenever you enter your garage.